 Nutritional labeling requirements are similar to those in force in the United States.
-The nutritional information must be given in terms of portion size and the portion listing must be accompanied by its respective "household measurement", for example, cup, tablespoon, and teaspoon.
+The Nutritional Information must be set by portion of food, and the portion listing must be accompanied by its respective "household measurement", for example, cup, tablespoon, and teaspoon.
 The label must include the following information:

-TONAL INFO ms (househ ORMATION old measurement)
+NUTRITIONAL INFORMATION Portion of grams (household measurement)

-Quantity per portion % Daily Required (VD)
+Quantity per portion l % Daily Required (VD)

-Energy Value Kcal = kJ %
+Energy Value kcal = kJ %

 Carbohydrates g %

 Protein g %

 Total Fat g %

 Saturated Fat g %

 Trans Fat g

 Dietary Fiber g %

 Sodium mg %

 Vitamins/Minerals (when applied) mg or μg %

-% daily requirements with reference to the basis in a 2,000Kcal, or 8,400kJ diet.
+\ % daily requirements with reference to the basis in a 2,000Kcal, or 8,400kJ diet.

-daily requirement not established
+\\ daily requirement not established